 Making a complaint about your pension

-The Pensions Ombudsman has the power to investigate and determine your complaints concerning disputes of fact or law and errors in relation to occupational pension schemes and Personal Retirement Savings Accounts (PRSA).
+The Financial Services and Pensions Ombudsman has the power to investigate and determine your complaints concerning disputes of fact or law and errors in relation to occupational pension schemes and Personal Retirement Savings Accounts (PRSA).
 The Ombudsman has the power to give any directions necessary to resolve the complaint or dispute and can give financial compensation (redress) but this cannot exceed the actual loss of benefit under the occupational pension scheme or Personal Retirement Savings Account.
 The Ombudsman does not have the power to award legal costs.
 All decisions made by the Ombudsman are binding between the parties subject to a right of appeal by either party to the High Court.

 - 6 years from the date of the act that has given rise to your complaint/dispute

 - 3 years from the date that you became aware of or should have become aware of the Act

 The Ombudsman has discretion to consider a complaint or dispute outside these timeframes but cannot go back further than 13 April 1996.
 The Ombudsman can carry out an investigation if the act or event that gave rise to the complaint or dispute took place between 13 April 1996 and 28 April 2003, even if more than 6 years have passed since the event.

 There is no charge to bring a complaint to the Financial Services and Pensions Ombudsman.

 What to do if you have a complaint